RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation

-In-dataset evaluation implies the training and the testing process are performed on the same dataset.
+In-domain evaluation implies the training and testing sets are from the same dataset.
 Given the complex morphology of retinal vasculature, it has a high requirement for the accuracy of methods.
-We conduct in-dataset evaluations on DRIVE, STARE, and CHASE\_DB1 with identical experimental conditions and calculate metrics inside FOVs.
-The experiment results are summarized in Table \ref{In-dataset data} and some visualization results are illustrated in Fig. \ref{In-dataset fig}.
+We conduct in-domain evaluations on DRIVE, STARE, and CHASE\_DB1 with identical experimental conditions and calculate metrics inside FOVs.
+The experiment results are summarized in Table~\ref{in-domain data} and some visualization results are illustrated in Fig.~\ref{in-domain fig}.

-As shown in Table \ref{In-dataset data}, our proposed methods FRS U-Net and FRS Iter-Net, obtain almost all the top two best scores in Se, F1, Acc, and AUC.
-It indicates that FRS-Nets not only achieve the best overall performance (F1, Acc, AUC), but also are more capable of capturing vessels (Se).
-Although the Sp of RSF-Conv+U-Net and RSF-Conv+Iter-Net are slightly inferior to the best, it's negligible compared with the improvement in Se.
+As shown in Table~\ref{in-domain data}, our proposed methods RSF-Conv+U-Net and RSF-Conv+Iter-Net obtain the top two best scores in Se, F1, Acc, and AUC.
+It indicates that RSF-Conv not only achieves overall better performance (F1, Acc, AUC), but also is capable of capturing more vessels (Se).
+Although the Sp of RSF-Conv+U-Net and RSF-Conv+Iter-Net are slightly inferior to the best, it is negligible compared with the improvements in Se.
 As shown in Fig.~\ref{in-domain fig}, RSF-Conv+U-Net and RSF-Conv+Iter-Net have better identification of small blood vessels and better connectivity and smoothness of large vessels.

-These demonstrate our FRS-Nets are optimal in both numerical and visualized results.
+These demonstrate that our RSF-Conv is better in both numerical and visualized results.
 Moreover, such evident improvements are achieved simply by replacing the traditional convolution filters of the backbone methods with our proposed RSF-Conv.
 We also compare our method with the Transformer-based methods, i.e., SwinUnet and MISSFormer.
 RSF-Conv+U-Net and RSF-Conv+Iter-Net also outperform SwinUnet which is fine-tuned based on the pre-trained model.
 It further indicates the effectiveness of RSF-Conv.

-Interestingly, it's should be noticed that the data augmentations mentioned in Section \ref{Implemment details} are applied for all methods, which include random rotation in 360 degrees and random rescaling from 0.8 to 1.4.
-The results in Table \ref{In-dataset data} denote that, even with sufficient global data augmentations, especially rotation and scaling, FRS U-Net and FRS Iter-Net still outperform the corresponding backbone methods, U-Net and Iter-Net.
-It strongly verifies the necessity to characterize the local symmetries of the vascular morphology, and demonstrates the effectiveness of FRS-Nets to embed equivariance compared with data augmentation.
+Interestingly, it should be noticed that the sufficient data augmentations aforementioned in Sec.~\ref{Implemment details} are applied for all methods, which include the random rotation in $[0^\circ, 360^\circ]$ and the random rescaling from 0.8 to 1.4.
+The results in Table~\ref{in-domain data} denote that, even with sufficient global data augmentations, especially rotation and rescaling, RSF-Conv+U-Net and RSF-Conv+Iter-Net still outperform the corresponding backbone methods.
+It strongly verifies the necessity to characterize the local symmetries of retinal vessels, and demonstrates the effectiveness of RSF-Conv to embed the rotation-and-scale equivariance compared with data augmentation.